viking-frank/neurocats.github.io/_posts/2017-08-11-tensorflow-basics.md

 layout: post
 comments: true
 title:  "Introduction to Tensorflow - 01 Basics"
-excerpt: "*Florens Greßner* - While giving an overview for python, numpy and tensorflow I want to create a basic understanding of tensorflows graph representation for the reader."
+excerpt: "Florens Greßner - While giving an overview for python, numpy and tensorflow I want to create a basic understanding of tensorflows graph representation for the reader."
 date:   2017-08-11